Jouzer/Pathfinding_demo/README.md

 ## Consulted ChatGPT for a short but difficult assignment.

-* 3. Pathfinding Algorithm Implementation
+*Pathfinding Algorithm Implementation*
- Implement a pathfinding algorithm, such as A* (A-star), which is widely used in games for navigating characters or objects through a game world.
+*Implement a pathfinding algorithm, such as A-star, which is widely used in games for navigating characters or objects through a game world.*
- Key Features:
+*Key Features:*
-    Grid-based Map: Create a simple map representation.
+    *Grid-based Map: Create a simple map representation.*
-    A Algorithm:* Implement the A* algorithm to find the shortest path between two points.
+    *A-star Algorithm: Implement the A-star algorithm to find the shortest path between two points.*
-    Visualization: Provide a visual representation of the pathfinding process.*
+    *Visualization: Provide a visual representation of the pathfinding process.*

 Status at beginning; I don't have C++ in Visual Studio installed, only gcc in VsCode.
 I can't remember when I last coded a full C++ program.
 I only heard of SDL today, it sounds more interesting to me personally than doing something with an engine such as Unity or Unreal.